cuicaihao/bash_scripting_tutorial/README.md

 ## Outlines

-This Bash scripting tutorial is divided into 8 sections plus few case studies realted to IT administration and engineering for data analytics and machine learning.
+This Bash scripting tutorial is divided into 8 sections plus few case studies related to IT administration and engineering for data analytics and machine learning.

 In general I recommend you work through them in order but if you've come here just to learn about a specific topic then who am I to slow you down, just head straight on over.